Interest Only Loans Overview

-With an interest only home loan, you can pay only the interest owed on your loan each month when you make a mortgage payment.
+When buying a house with an interest only home loan, you can pay only the interest owed on your loan each month when you make a mortgage payment.
 The option to only make interest payments lasts for a fixed term, usually between 5 to 10 years.
 Since each monthly payment only goes toward the interest, your loan balance does not decrease unless you make additional payments toward the principal loan amount.
 During this time frame, you have the right to pay more than the interest payment if you want.
 However, if you opt not to pay toward the principal loan amount then the loan balance remains the same.
+To determine if an interest only loan in right for you, it's best to contact a lending professional.

 Many borrowers find several advantages with an interest only mortgage including: